George Bell Timmerman Jr.: Gubernatorial tenure

 While Governor he opposed the Supreme Court's ruling in 1954, which declared segregated public schools unconstitutional.
 Timmerman fought the changes brought by the decision, in an attempt to defend "the integrity of the races" and "our customs and institutions."
 He urged Congress to limit the authority of the United States Supreme Court.
 He regarded the insistence of the Northern United States on racial integration as hypocritical.

+Presiding over Henry v.
+Greenville Municiple Airport, Richard Henry initially lost his suit against the Greenville airport.
+Judge George Timmerman, a former South Carolina governor that opposed Brown v.
+Board of Education (1954) and federally-mandated segregation, ruled in favor of the airport.
+Timmerman, citing Plessy v.
+Ferguson (1896), which had already been overturned by Brown v.
+Board (1954), wrote that no law or constitutional principle "requires others to accept [Henry] as a companion or social equal."[1][2]
+Timmerman further declared that Henry had no intention of waiting in the white room, but was instead attempting to "instigating litigation."[2]
+Furthermore, the court argued that Henry did not receive irreparable injury by being prohibited from the whites-only waiting room.[17]
+Henry, however, won the case on appeal, and the airport desegregated under a mandatory court order in February 1961.[1]
+The ruling prohibited the airport "from making any distinction based upon color in regard to services at the Greenville Municipal Airport."

 In the gubernatorial election of 1954, he faced nominal opposition in the Democratic primary and ran unopposed in the general election.
 He became the 105th Governor of South Carolina in 1955.
 He sought to thwart an order by the Interstate Commerce Commission for desegregation of long-distance travel in 1955, especially because it affected public waiting rooms.
 At the same time, Timmerman opposed federal court orders aimed at integrating public parks, bathing beaches and golf courses.
 For the desegregation of public schools, he vowed with other governors of the Southern United States to thwart it with congressional or state legislation.

 He was the favorite presidential candidate of the South Carolina delegation at the 1956 Democratic National Convention.
 During the convention, Timmerman was a leader of Southern opposition to what he called "radical civil rights legislation and radical planks in the platform."
 He signed a law in 1956 to bar members of the National Association for the Advancement of Colored People from public employment in South Carolina.
 He opposed civil rights laws enacted by the administration of Dwight D. Eisenhower.